 A five-day experience in New York City.
-Three days are filled with visits and appointments to museums, design studios, and showrooms.
-The weekend offers time to explore fabric and trim resources; seek out design inspiration; and become familiar with retail brands and formats, not found in the Midwest.
-Sophomore, junior or senior status.
-This is offered every other year.
+Four days are filled with visits and appointments to museums, design studios, and showrooms.
+The weekend offers one free day to further explore fabric and trim resources, seek out creative inspiration and become familiar with retail brands/formats not found in the Midwest.
+Junior or senior status.
+This is offered every other Fall and may be repeated for additional credit, with instructor approval.
 Fee.